markzhong88/Apple-TV-Map/README.md

 # Apple-TV-Map

-This TV Map developed based on Mapkit to show user local traffic condition and weather info.
-User can choose different map type from standard, satelite and birdview.
-Long press the remote center to focus on the uibutton.
-I have google map and apple map version, google map can run on xcode simulator, but failed to submit to itunes, since Google map ios sdk doens't support tvos now.
+TV+Map is simple design map app for Apple TV.
+It shows your current location real time traffic condition and weather info.
+You can choose standard, satellite or bird view for map type.
+Hold/Long press remote for button control, swipe remote right edge to zoom.

 Remember to replace your own forecast.io API key in ViewController.m to get weather info.